Hendrix-CS/csci285/exams/exam2-extra.md

 In their step method, they should randomly wander around the world.

-If an agent in the `SUSCEPTIBLE` state is at the same location as an `INFECTED` agent, then this agent will change its state to `INFECTED`.
+If an agent in the `SUSCEPTIBLE` state is in the neighborhood of an `INFECTED` agent, then this agent will change its state to `INFECTED`.

 If an agent is in the `INFECTED` state, then it will recover after 10 timesteps and change to the `RECOVERED` state.